pypa/auditwheel/README.rst

 are supported (this should be essentially every Linux).

-In general, building ``manylinux1`` wheels requires running on a CentOS5 machine, and building ``manylinux2010`` wheels requires running on a CentOS6 machine, so we recommend using the pre-built manylinux `Docker images
+In general, building ``manylinux1`` wheels requires running on a CentOS5 machine, building ``manylinux2010`` wheels requires running on a CentOS6 machine, and building ``manylinux2014`` wheels requires running on a CentOS7 machine, so we recommend using the pre-built manylinux `Docker images
 <https://quay.io/repository/pypa/manylinux1_x86_64>`_, e.g. ::